(Photo: Department of Home Affairs website)

 Australian National Police Check

 Request an Australian National Police Check for each visa applicant, over the age of 16, who has resided in Australia more than 12 months or more within the last 10 years.
 You do not need to provide finger prints.
-The fee is $42, and it usually takes 15 working days to be processed.
+The fee is $42, usually takes 15 working days to be processed and is valid for 12 months.
 When completing the form, in:

 - Section 1: Type of check required – tick the box Name Check Only